Geometric Visualizations of Single and Entangled Qubits: Single Qubits and Bloch Circle Geometry

-with each entry corresponding to lengths of line segments shown in Fig. \ref{figBlochCircle}(a) and the off-diagonal matrix element $c$ positive for statepoints on the right-hand side of the Bloch Circle and negative on the left-hand side.
+with each entry corresponding to lengths of line segments shown in Figs. \ref{figBlochCircle} and \ref{figMixedStates}, and the off-diagonal matrix element $c$ positive for statepoints on the right-hand side of the Bloch Circle measurement axis and negative on the left-hand side.

+Density matrix representations are often omitted from introductions to qubit state descriptions since their algebraic formalism is viewed as more complicated than column vector representations.
+However the geometric interpretation and construction of the density matrix entries shown here is quite straightforward and has the added benefit of extending to mixed quantum states, not representable as normalized column vectors, such as those that occur when a qubit is entangled or is viewed as a linear combination of pure qubit states weighted by epistemic, statistical, or classical probabilities.\cite{Schumacher} Indeed, on the road to introducing the concept of entanglement, it is advisable to first acclimate students to mixed states and their density matrix representations, since the constituent particles of an entangled system are invariably described by them.
+The general mixed-state matrices have the form